-Why Now?
-Why Not Now?
+𝗪𝗵𝘆 𝗡𝗼𝘄? 𝗪𝗵𝘆 𝗡𝗼𝘁 𝗡𝗼𝘄? 𝗕𝘆 𝗡𝗶𝗸𝗸𝗶 𝗟𝗲𝘄𝗶𝘀

-Over the next three months I will be sharing with you all the in’s and out’s of my journey towards my first figure competition.
-I will be competing at the Mighty Muscle on the Mississippi Bodybuilding show on October 1st, 2016.
+Over the next three months, I will be sharing with you all the in’s and out’s of my journey towards my first figure competition.
+I will be competing at the Mighty Muscle on the Mississippi Bodybuilding Show.

-Often when we see someone set a lofty goal for themselves the first question we tend to ask them is, “why?”
-I also have been asked that same question many times over the past week.
-My response is usually a condensed list of my personal reasons for choosing to do the show, but as I was sitting here typing, I thought a better response would be, “why not?“
+Often when someone sets a lofty goal for themselves the first question we ask them is, “why?”
+I have asked myself that same question many times.
+My response is usually a condensed list of my personal reasons for choosing to do the show.
+However, as I am typing, perhaps a better response would be, “why not?“

-Knowing this journey would alter my life in many ways for the next few months seemed daunting at first, but once the fear of failure passed (it’s still there..a little) it was pretty easy to commit.
+Knowing this journey would alter my life in many ways for the next few months seemed daunting at first.
+However, once the fear of failure passed (it’s still there..a little) it was pretty easy to commit.
 Before I get too in-depth about my goals, I will share a little bit about myself.

 I am a wife and a Mom to our beautifully blended family.
 Having a blended family with 5 kiddos keeps things pretty interesting when it comes to schedules and planning.
 It is an added challenge with amped up workouts and my new eating schedule.
 As most mothers and wives do, I tend to get wrapped up with pleasing everyone else.
 This goal is going to force me out of my comfort zone and put myself first more than usual.

 I also work full-time as a victim advocate and volunteer coordinator for a domestic violence agency.
 Working in this field is a passion of mine and although it can be stressful, I really enjoy helping others.
 My love for helping others is probably why I am doing this.